-The 5-mile ride for time is oxygen depleting, soul-crushing middle distance cardio masterpiece.
+The 5-mile ride for time is an oxygen depleting, soul-crushing middle distance cardio masterpiece.

-If you’re shooting for PR’s with each attempt, this workout will cut you down every single time.
+If you’re aiming for personal records with each attempt, this workout will cut you down every single time.

 The airbike is a low-impact/high fatigue piece of cardio machinery perfectly designed for high-intensity workouts.
 The 5-mile ride is an ideal challenge to measure aerobic threshold capacity.